-Your recordkeeping system is important for preparing annual reports, which you are required to do.
+Your recordkeeping system is important for preparing annual reports, which the government requires.

-In order to get employees to participate in your business’s 401(k) plan, you need to let them know about the plan.
-Disclose information like the plan’s benefits, features, and employee’s rights.
+To get employees to participate in your business’s 401(k) plan, you need to let them know about the plan.
+Disclose information like the plan’s benefits, features, and employee rights.

 Prepare a summary plan description (SPD) to distribute to qualifying employees in the 401(k) plan.
 This lets eligible employees know what to expect out of the plan.